tritonas00/system-tar-and-restore/README.md

    If yes, it will ask for the subvolume's name and also if you want to create seperate subvolumes for /home, /usr and /var inside root subvolume.

 - If Restore Mode is selected it will ask for the *.tgz image file.
-This can be obtained locally (by entering the full path of the file), or remotelly (by entering full url of the file).
+This can be obtained locally (by entering the full path of the file), or remotelly (by entering the url of the file).
    Also protected url is supported, which will ask for server's username and password.

 - Later it will ask you if you want to edit the generated fstab file further.
-Old fstab kept as fstab-old.
+Old fstab saved as fstab-old.

 - At the end, if you didn't choose a bootloader or the selected bootloader not found in the target system, the script will help you to chroot and install a bootloader manually.